nbermudezs/chunchat-api/README.md

 After copying the file you will have to set the appropriate values for [TokBox](http://tokbox.com) and [SendGrid](https://sendgrid.com) APIs credentials.

+### Code Structure

+The project is structured in the following way:

+- `client`: this folder is supposed to contain static assets like HTML or CSS files.
+In the best case scenario you shouldn't need to put anything in there since this is supposed to stay as a pure API app.

+- `common`: contains that can be used in other parts of the app, mainly models.

+  - `mixins`: contains files that are not tied to an specific model, instead they can be used to extend a model to add an specific functionality.
+E.g. add archiving methods to an `Event` model.
+Note that this files does not handle creating the necessary fields in the model.

+    Each mixin have specific requirements that needs to be met.
+You can find those right before the `module.exports` call in each mixin file.

+  - `models`: the files inside this folder provide the interface between the API and the datasource.
+Each model is represented by at least two files: a .js file and a .json file.

+    The .json file specifies the attributes of the model: properties, access control lists, methods, etc.

+    The .js file is for you to extend the default model functionality and properties.

+- `server`: contains configuration files for the datasources, middleware and models as well as the starting script `server.js`.

+  - `boot` folder, this folder contains scripts that will be run each time the servers boots up, this is the ideal place to create seed files, configuration loading scripts and so on.

+Since this is an API most of the logic is inside the models and mixins.

 ### Deployment

 At the moment of writing this, the app is being deployed to Heroku.
 You will need to set the right buildpack for your Heroku app to make it work.
 [This](https://docs.strongloop.com/display/SL/Heroku) link offers details on how to do it.